INSIGHT

 • the payroll tax rebate available for youth employees, apprentices and trainees, for one year to 30 June 2025.

-The Taxation Legislation (Miscellaneous Amendments) Bill 2024 (Tas) has been introduced into Parliament.
-If passed, it will bring in a 50% transfer duty concession for buyers of new or off-the-plan apartments valued up to $750,000 from 1 July 2024 to 30 June 2026.
+The Taxation Legislation (Miscellaneous Amendments) Act 2024 (Tas) has also passed the Parliament introducing a 50% transfer duty concession for buyers of new or off-the-plan apartments valued up to $750,000 from 1 July 2024 to 30 June 2026.

-The Tasmanian Government will deliver its Budget on Thursday, 12 September 2024.
+The Tasmanian Government delivered its Budget on Thursday, 12 September 2024.
+The Budget reannounced the housing affordability measures already enacted by the Parliament.